 In our freezer was a batch of homemade espresso ice cream.
 In our fridge was a stubby of Walkerville Brewery Milk Stout.
 Put them together and what do you have?
 Only the most amazing beer float ever!!

 I can’t take credit for this ingenious idea.
-Over the last few months, I’ve seen variations of beer floats all over Pinterest and with St. Patrick’s Day quickly approaching, I decided to treat Sean with this delicious dessert / drink.
+Over the last few months, I’ve seen variations of beer floats all over Pinterest, so I decided to treat Sean with this delicious dessert / drink.

 Last week, I made a batch of espresso ice cream and thought this would be the perfect accompaniment to Walkerville’s Milk Stout.